Elsayedaa/MLDAMS/readme.txt

 		-Transfers a neuron tag from the 'Completed Neurons' listbox column to the 'Queued for review' listbox column.
-For any tag selected from the 'Completed Neurons' column, its place in the column will be preserved and appear as a blank space.
+For any tag selected from the 'Completed Neurons' column, its place in the column will be preserved and appear as a blank space after selection.
 If a tag is unqued it will return to its place in the 'Completed Neurons' column.
-This way, the order of the neurons is always maintained.
+This way, the order of the neurons is always maintained in the 'Completed Neurons' column.
 The event argument can either be a mouseclick event or a tuple consisting of a tag and its index number from consensuscomplete_List (retrieved via the anw class).

 	OnSSelect(event):
 		-Transfers a neuron tag from the 'Queued for Review' listbox column back to the